rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/selinux/index.md

 ### Loading the Module

-After the SELinux module is built, load the cmodule.
+After the SELinux module is built, load the module.

 ```
 # Load the module